Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Concluding Remarks

 \section{Concluding Remarks}

-The goal of this work is to provide foundations for a theory of typed fault tolerance that can replace Byzantine fault tolerance analysis in settings where it is practical to have validators.
+The goal of this work is to provide foundations for a theory of fault tolerance that can replace Byzantine fault tolerance analysis in settings where it is practical to have validators.
 We have shown that equivocation faults are exactly as expressive as Byzantine faults when it comes to their influence on validators.
-This result means that in an asynchronous network without guarantee of message arrival, Byzantine behaviour is precisely equivocation behaviour as far as validators are concerned.
-Traces exposed to equivocation behaviour thereby account for the effects of all possible hostile environments that validators might find themselves in regardless of the bound on Byzantine faults, and form a complete basis for defining and limiting all possible types of faults.
+This result means that in an asynchronous network without guarantee of message arrival, Byzantine behavior is precisely equivocation behavior as far as validators are concerned.
+Traces exposed to equivocation behavior thereby account for the effects of all possible hostile environments that validators might find themselves in.